The Anatomy of Bid Strategy

 On-Target Strategy for Mission-Critical Bids

-Ensure your team excels at every stage of a formal bidding process - from the initial bid/no bid analysis, right through to the client de-briefing session/s.
+It's intricately formulated to ensure your team excels at every stage of a formal bidding process . . . from the initial bid/no bid analysis, through research and intelligence-gathering, through the strategy development and documentation process, through strategic and compelling writing and competent editing, and on through the shortlistee presentation stage, right through to optimisation of client de-briefing session/s.